Sliding rand boosts and burdens South African companies

 GLOBAL SUPPLIERS

-Vodacom Group, the South African unit of Britain's Vodafone Plc (VOD.L), is negotiating with its global suppliers to bring down prices because of the weaker rand, Chief Financial Officer Ivan Dittrich said on a call with analysts this week.
+Vodacom Group, the South African unit of Britain's Vodafone Plc, is negotiating with its global suppliers to bring down prices because of the weaker rand, Chief Financial Officer Ivan Dittrich said on a call with analysts this week.

 The bulk of its capital expenditure and a "meaningful" amount of its operating expenses, particularly network costs, are denominated in foreign currencies, he said.